teach-types/www/README.md

 ## Lecture 8

+- Well-typed lambda-terms
+- Denotational semantics for typed lambda-calculus
+- Bidirectional type-checker
+- Evidence-producing type-checker

+## Lecture 9

-(Lecture 8 and following)
+(Lecture 9 and following)

 More on operational semantics and type systems in Agda
-- Denotational semantics for typed lambda-calculus
 - Normalization for typed lambda-calculus
 - Confluence in Agda (Parallel substituion method)
 - Machine (KAM) for classical logic (Peirce CC)
-- Evidence-producing type-checker

-## Lecture 9

-TBA

 ## Lecture 10